GoogleCloudPlatform/accelerated-platforms/use-cases/rag-pipeline/alloy-db/README.md

 ## Prerequisites

+<TODO> Write few lines about alloydb set up various users for IAM, workload identity , different users in ML_ENV_FILE to use .

+wi-mlp-ishmeet-rag-db-admin@gkebatchenv3a4ec43f.iam granted Storage Object user permission to the bucket where the processed data exists

+<TODO> decide where we would host these buckets for catalog and processed data .
+Should they be public datasets for RAG pipeline?

 - Use the existing  [playground AI/ML platform](/platforms/gke-aiml/playground/README.md).
 If you are using a different environment the scripts and manifest will need to be modified for that environment.

 - AlloyDB instance has been created as part of the ML playground deployment.